 With a fixed equity loan or HELOC, you have a low interest way to pay for things you need or want.
 The most common reasons to tap home equity include:

 - College tuition

 - Starting a business

 - Investing in real estate

 When you are considering which loan to get, the reason you are borrowing the money is a key in your decision.
 If you have a big one-time expense, or you want to pay off a big chunk of debt, you may want to get a home equity loan.

 That way you may pay for the expense and you will not have any open credit line available; this can tempt you to spend the money on things you don’t really need.

-However, if you are going to have a steady stream of expenses, such as college tuition or a home renovation project, you may want a HELOC loan.
+However, if you are going to have a steady stream of expenses, such as college tuition or a home renovation project, you may want an equity line of credit.
 This type of financing will let you pull out equity as needed, so you only pay interest on the money you use.

-A HELOC loan also allows you to have that open credit line just sitting there unused for several years.
+A home equity credit line also allows you to have that open credit line just sitting there unused for several years.
 So if you ever have an emergency expense and you need cash fast, you will have it at the ready.
 This type of situation gives many homeowners more peace of mind.
 You never know when you may need to have the roof replaced, or if there is a sudden medical emergency in the family.

 Keep in mind that both loans have higher rates than first mortgages.
-A HELOC loan will usually have a lower initial rate than a home equity loan, but the HELOC’s payment can fluctuate, whereas the home equity loan payment is fixed.
+A home equity line will usually have a lower initial rate than a home equity loan, but the HELOC’s payment can fluctuate, whereas the home equity loan payment is fixed.